 |

-Image Formats (Typically C:\Images)
+Still image Formats (Typically C:\Images)

 JPG, JPEG2000, BMP, DPX, PSD, TIF, TGA, PNG, GIF, A7S.
 From Delta 2.7 build 7: DPX 2.0HDR.
-PNG, TIFF and TGA can have 8-bit alpha plane Up to 1920 × 1200 in size (Nano-1) Up to 8192 × 8192 in size (Nano-2, Nano-3) Up to 16384 × 16384 in size (Nucleus / Infinity) Image sizes add up and will fill up RAM (normal Mode) – see Dynamic Image Loading |
+PNG, TIFF and TGA can have 8-bit alpha plane Up to 1920 × 1200 in size (Nano-1) Up to 8192 × 8192 in size (Nano-2, Nano-3) Up to 16384 × 16384 in size (Nucleus / Infinity) Image sizes add up and will fill up RAM (normal Mode) – see Dynamic Image Loading

 Audio Formats (Typically C:\Audio)

-Mono WAV preferred Can adjust Speaker Mapping for Mono files Stereo, 5.1 and 7.1 also played Note a 2 GB file size limit for WAV files Can also play MP3, AIFF Can adjust frame-rate compensation if required |
+Mono WAV preferred Can adjust Speaker Mapping for Mono files Stereo, 5.1 and 7.1 also played Note a 2 GB file size limit for WAV files Can also play MP3, AIFF, and FLAC (introduced Delta 2.7) Can apply rate compensation if required to correct production error in audiovisual sync

-Any Direct Show Compliant Capture Device 1 – 12 DVI Inputs (auto-detect most PC formats) 2 – 8 SDI inputs (manual HD format selection) Composite, sVideo, Webcams No HDCP available (DVD or BluRay players) Number of possible inputs dependent on free slots in the server Number of onscreen live inputs dependent on overall load (other content, graphics resolution) Can ChromaKey, warp, position etc Some capture cards can spoof DVI EDID: example is 3000 × 3000 30 Hz input |
+Any Direct Show Compliant Capture Device 1 – 12 DVI Inputs (auto-detect most PC formats) 2 – 8 SDI inputs (manual HD format selection) Composite, sVideo, Webcams No HDCP available (DVD or BluRay players) Number of possible inputs dependent on free slots in the server Number of onscreen live inputs dependent on overall load (other content, graphics resolution) Can ChromaKey, warp, position etc Some capture cards can spoof DVI EDID: example is 3000 × 3000 30 Hz input